 In a world where digital strategies are easily copied, the Physical-to-Digital bridge is a powerful competitive moat.

-A Recycling Intelligence Network is not just a piece of hardware.
+A Material Authentication Unit is not just a piece of hardware.
 It is a commitment to radical transparency.
 It proves that a brand is willing to invest in the infrastructure of the future, rather than just the marketing of the past.